Fuel Glossary205 terms

 AI Coach

-AI Coach gives data-aware coaching for habits, calories, and macro execution.
+AI Coach is a coaching layer that uses your logs, targets, and trends to help with habits, calories, and macro execution.

 AI Diet Planning